 Workflow is made up of the following:

-A Process is a planned course of action that is called upon when certain conditions are met in relation to one record on one page (e.g., processing a new Group Inquiry).
+A Process is a planned course of action that is called upon when certain conditions are met in relation to one record on one page (for example, processing a new Group Inquiry or Event approval).

-The specific actions that make up a single process (e.g., sending an email to someone who submitted a Group Inquiry).
+The specific actions that make up a single process (for example, sending an email to someone who submitted a Group Inquiry).
 Steps can cause the following actions to take place:

 In order for any workflow steps to take place, a record has to be submitted to a Process.
 There are two ways this happens: